 - Bike helmet.
 Any race using that USAT rules (which is most of them) require you to wear a bike helmet on the ride.
 It is not optional…. and it is smart.

 - Sunglasses.
 For safety, you want to have shades on the ride to protect your eyes form bugs or debris, even if it is not a sunny day.
+Keep the sunglasses inside your bike helmet so you remember to put them on during T1.

 - ID.
 Some races require an ID at check-in.
 To be safe, make sure you have yours along.